chrisnharvey/magicLAMP/docs/automatic-ssl/index.md

 with other magicLAMP users.

 However, it is important to keep your certificate keys safe.
-Should your keys become compromised, someone could use them to sign valid certificates for any domain. this means that it would become possible for an attacker with access to your private keys to perform a man-in-the-middle attack on domains protected with SSL.
+Should your keys become compromised, someone could use them to sign valid certificates for any domain.
+This means that it would become possible for an attacker with access to your private keys to perform a man-in-the-middle attack on domains protected with SSL.